 vai_c_tensorflow -f /PATH/TO/quantize_eval_model.pb -a /PATH/TO/arch.json -o /OUTPUTPATH -n netname

-The output is the same as the output for Caffe.
+The outputs is the same as the output for Caffe.

 Sometimes, the TensorFlow model does not contain input tensor shape